Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Illinois Stats and Trends

-- Illinois has played 10 games, with five wins against the spread.

-- The Fighting Illini have been underdogs by 12 points or more three times this year and have covered the spread twice.
+- The Fighting Illini have covered the spread twice this season when underdogs by 12 points or more (in three chances).

-- Illinois' games this season have hit the over on just two of 10 set point totals (20%).
+- Illinois' games this year have hit the over on just two of 10 set point totals (20%).

-- Illinois is 3-2 against the spread and 3-2 overall in games when it records more than 16.3 points.
+- When Illinois scores more than 16.3 points, it is 3-2 against the spread and 3-2 overall.

-- Illinois is 3-3 against the spread and 3-3 overall when the team amasses over 315 yards.
+- Illinois is 3-3 against the spread and 3-3 overall when the team totals more than 315.0 yards.

-- This year the Fighting Illini have nine turnovers, 14 fewer than the Hawkeyes have takeaways (23).
+- The Fighting Illini have nine giveaways this season, while the Hawkeyes have 23 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.